Struct gstreamer_check::harness::RefMut [−][src]

 Returns

-if the waits have been registered, false
+a gboolean true if the waits have been registered, false if not.

 (Could be that it timed out waiting or that more waits than waits was found)